 All of the reasons mentioned above help process manufacturers become more competitive in their market.
 Nowadays, process manufacturers need to be compliant with quality standards, capable of adapting to changing customer demand, transparent and environmentally conscious, all while keeping costs and waste low in order to be profitable.

-The process manufacturing vendor landscape is a mix between providers of ERP solutions that focus exclusively on this type of manufacturing and vendors that offer ERP for both discrete and process manufacturing.
-Large ERP vendors with a diversified portfolio often offer separate solutions for discrete and process manufacturing, and sometimes even have several ERP solutions specifically for process manufacturing.
+The process manufacturing ERP market is a mix between vendors that focus exclusively on this type of manufacturing and vendors that offer discrete functionality as well.
+Large ERP vendors with a diversified portfolio often offer separate solutions for discrete and process manufacturing.
+Sometimes they may offer several ERP solutions specifically for process manufacturing.

-Aptean’s offering for process manufacturing includes two ERP solutions: Axis ERP (specialized in metals, wires, and cable manufacturers) and Ross ERP (a more generic solution).
+Aptean’s offering for process manufacturing includes two ERP solutions: Axis ERP (specialized in metals, wires and cable manufacturers) and Ross ERP (a more generic solution).
 Besides ERP, Aptean also offers Factory MES for process manufacturing.
-The company’s flagship solution is without a doubt Ross ERP, which includes modules for back office administration, manufacturing operations and even PLM.
-Another benefit of Ross ERP is that it includes business process management (BPM) functionality, which manufacturers can use to improve their workflows.
+The company’s flagship solution is without a doubt Ross ERP, which includes modules for back-office administration, manufacturing operations and even PLM.
+Another benefit of Ross ERP is it includes business process management (BPM) functionality, which manufacturers can use to improve their workflows.

-Epicor offers Tropos ERP for process manufacturing, which focuses on industries such as food, beverage, pharmaceuticals, metals, and chemicals.
-Epicor Tropos includes functionality for the back office such as accounting and customer relationship management (CRM), as well as modules for inventory, supply chain, and production and quality management.
+Epicor offers Tropos ERP for process manufacturing, which focuses on industries such as food, beverage, pharmaceuticals, metals and chemicals.
+Epicor Tropos includes functionality for the back office such as accounting and customer relationship management (CRM), as well as modules for inventory, supply chain and quality management.
 Process manufacturers can also benefit from two other solutions offered by Epicor: Mattec MES (Manufacturing Execution System) and Informance EMI manufacturing intelligence.